 There were no stipulated earmarks or other sources of funding in the U.S. fiscal year 2006 and fiscal year 2007 budget for further testing and development of SOCRATES®-based technology.
-In the FAA budget request submitted to the U.S. Congress and signed by the President for fiscal year 2008, which commenced October 1, 2007, a total of \$15.8 million is specified for wake turbulence research, engineering and development.
-Although this represents a threefold increase over previous FAA budget modifications for wake turbulence research, there is no assurance that we will receive any of these funds.
+In the FAA budget request submitted to the U.S. Congress and signed by the President for U.S. fiscal year 2008, which commenced October 1, 2007, a total of \$15.8 million is specified for wake turbulence research, engineering and development.
+Although this represents a threefold increase over previous FAA budget modifications for wake turbulence research, we do not expect to receive any of these funds.
 We are continuing to explore additional funding opportunities from potential sources in the NASA and/or U.S. Department of Transportation (DOT) budgets and from the private sector for research and development of SOCRATES® and AWSMTM technologies, but can make no assurances of whether or when we will obtain such additional funding.
 Our inability to obtain or any delay in such contract funding for research and development of SOCRATES® and AWSMTM technologies from the federal government or other sources has delayed and could continue to delay further research, development and testing; could eliminate or continue to delay achievement of profitability, if any; has created a substantial strain on our liquidity, resources and product development; and has had a material adverse effect on the progress of our technology research and development and our financial condition.

 We also are pursuing development of an airborne collision alerting and ground proximity warning system for aircraft that we refer to as UNICORNTM.
 We believe that UNICORNTM may have application to manned and unmanned air vehicles operated for a variety of private and governmental purposes.
-As of November 30, 2007, our direct cumulative research and development expenses for UNICORNTM total approximately \$1,415,000.
+As of February 29, 2008, our direct cumulative research and development expenses for UNICORNTM total approximately \$1,418,000.
 During August 2005 we tested a UNICORNTM prototype antenna in a proof-of-principle test.
 The data collected from this test has been analyzed and the results were favorable.
 Since that time, our research, testing and development activities on UNICORNTM activity have been limited, while we evaluated the market for this technology and pursued financing for it.
-In November, 2006, we engaged a placement agent to assist us in pursuing a tax advantaged joint venture financing to complete the research and development of our UNICORNTM technology for general aviation aircraft and unmanned aerial vehicles (UAV's).
-In support of this effort we have incurred cumulative expenses for legal fees, placement agent fees, market assessment and business planning expenses of approximately \$380,000.
-The original engaged placement agent agreement has been cancelled and we have engaged a new placement agent, to secure this financing.
-As of November 30, 2007 we have incurred approximately \$38,000 for expenses associated with this new effort to secure this financing.
-The market assessment currently in use was prepared by Charles River Associates based in Boston, Massachusetts.
-There can be no guarantee or assurance that we will complete a financing to fund our UNICORNTM technology research and development.
-If we do not complete such a financing, we will continue to pursue private and federal government funding to develop UNICORNTM UAV applications.
+Since November, 2006, we have engaged two placement agents to assist us in pursuing a tax advantaged joint venture financing to complete the research and development of our UNICORNTM technology for general aviation aircraft and unmanned aerial vehicles (UAV's).
+As of February 29, 2008, we have incurred cumulative expenses for legal fees, placement agent fees, market assessment and business planning expenses of approximately \$440,000 in support of this effort.
+In February 2008, we discontinued efforts to complete a financing to fund our UNICORNTM technology research and development.
 On April 2, 2007, we received an Air Force contract to begin the research and development of UNICORNTM for UAV's.
-This contract is for approximately \$99,000 and has a period of performance which should be completed in February 2008.
-We have applied for a Phase II extension of this Air Force contract and are awaiting determination of continuance.
+This contract was for approximately \$99,000 and was completed in February 2008.
+We applied for a Phase II extension of this Air Force contract, but our proposal was rejected.
+We continue to limit our UNICORNTM research and development until we procure financing to support such effort.
+We intend to continue to pursue private and federal government funding to develop UNICORNTM UAV applications.